The Queen’s Green Canopy tree planting project

 What’s been happening

-This exciting initiative in East Sussex started with the planting by Deputy Lieutenant, the Marquess of Abergavenny of a pear tree, one of 70 trees planted at City Academy Whitehawk, in Brighton & Hove.
+This exciting initiative in East Sussex started with the planting by Deputy Lieutenant, the Marquess of Abergavenny of a pear tree at City Academy Whitehawk, in Brighton & Hove, one of 70 trees planted throughout the UK to launch the Queen’s Green Canopy.
 Speaking to students at the planting ceremony, Lord Abergavenny said ‘The trees will help the environment and support this country’s drive to curb carbon emissions.
 The aim of the initiative is to encourage the planting of millions of trees in towns, cities and the countryside across the UK.’

 While most commemorative tree planting will take place in autumn/winter 2022, some planting has happened already, including at local hospices.
 The first, at St Wilfrid’s Hospice in Eastbourne, in early November 2021 was honoured with a Royal visit by the Duchess of Cornwall, and trees have also been planted at St Michael’s, in St Leonards and at St Peter & St James Hospice in Chailey.

 At Eridge Park Estate near Tunbridge Wells, the Lord-Lieutenant of East Sussex Andrew Blackman and Nusrat Ghani MP planted two disease-resistant elms in December, close to where there used to be a beautiful line of elms.

 In Eastbourne, in an event attended by lots of interested local people, 30 Sakura cherry trees given to Eastbourne by the Japanese Government were planted in Hampden Park.

 In March 2022 a group of trees including elm, field maple and hazel were planted in conjunction with the South Downs National Park Trust at Glyndebourne and overlooking the opera house.
 There are more details and photos on our news pages.